juvenile justice act

 Emergence of Specialized Legislation

 After independence, the Indian Constitution acknowledged the need for legislation to safeguard children and juvenile offenders.
 The Children’s Act of 1960 funded programs that helped disadvantaged kids and those who had committed juvenile offenses.
 The Act also established residential observation facilities and unique educational programs.
-In 1996, the revision of the Juvenile Justice Act 1986 incorporated the United Nations Minimum Rules for Juvenile Justice.
+The 1996 Juvenile Justice Act 1986 revision incorporated the United Nations Minimum Rules for Juvenile Justice.

-Instead, the 2000 Juvenile Justice Act followed UN Conventions.
-After the Nirbhaya Delhi gang rape, the government tightened juvenile justice with the Juvenile Justice (Care and Protection of Children) Act, 2015.
+Instead, the 2000 Juvenile Justice Act followed the UN Conventions.
+After the Nirbhaya Delhi gang rape, the government tightened juvenile justice with the Juvenile Justice Act (Care and Protection of Children), 2015.
 Even severely delinquent youth have access to current opportunities and services under the law.
 Section 15 of the Juvenile Justice Act allows juveniles to be tried as adults for serious crimes.

 Juvenile Justice Act, 1986